functionless/functionless/website/docs/getting-started/setup.md

 Functionless requires a few prerequisite setup steps to ensure your environment is ready to build and deploy the code you write as infrastructure to AWS.

-## Getting Help
+## Need Help?

-Setting up an AWS Account to use with Functionless can be overwhelming if you don't have significant experience with AWS.
+Setting up an AWS Account to use with Functionless can be daunting if you don't have familiarity with AWS.
 If you get stuck, [please don't hesitate to reach out in discord.][getting-help]

 ## Install AWS CLI